42LM/muxify/README.md

 ```

 ## Motivation
+First of all this project exists for the sake of actually using the golang http default serve mux <3.

 The motivation for this project derives from the following two problems with the enhanced routing patterns for the `http.DefaultServeMux`:

 ### 1. Every single handler needs to be wrapped with middleware.
 This leads to alot of repeating code and moreover to very unreadable code, too.
 IMHO it already starts to get out of hands when one handler needs to be wrapped with more than four middlewares.